mohannadmaklad/STM32F103C8T6/README.md

 # STM32F103C8T6
-Some projects for STM32F103C8T6 board compiled using Keil IDE

 I've used SPI2 of the microcontroller to communicate with the LCD (SPI is mapped to JTAG pins so I couldn't use it).